Exercise & Nutrition Sciences Department

 Facilities include a personal training teaching laboratory and a spacious food laboratory.
 You may also elect to participate in our successful student research program, become a teaching assistant, work in the fitness center and the school garden, or with our athletic trainers and campus dietitian.

-Located in a small city surrounded by Lake Champlain and the Adirondack Mountains, there are numerous locations within walking distance for experiential learning opportunities.
+Located in a small, vibrant city surrounded by Lake Champlain and the Adirondack Mountains, there are numerous interesting locations for field internships and experiential learning.

 Resources for Students

 The SUNY Plattsburgh Nutrition Program is fully accredited through 2022.

 The SUNY Plattsburgh Nutrition Program is a Didactic Program in Dietetics that is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.ACEND can be contacted by Email: [email protected]; Phone: 800-877-1600, ext 5400; Mail: 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606-6995.